Farama-Foundation/Gymnasium-Robotics/README.md

 substitute_truncated = env.compute_truncated(obs['achieved_goal'], substitute_goal, info)
 ```

-The `GoalEnv` class can also be used for custome environments.
+The `GoalEnv` class can also be used for custom environments.

 ## Citation